CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 NCERT Exemplar Class 12 Solutions

-According to NCERT, seed formation in flowering plants (angiosperms) begins with pollination, followed by fertilization where a male gamete fuses with a female gamete, resulting in a zygote that develops into an embryo within the ovule, which then matures into a seed.
+Seed formation in flowering plants (angiosperms) begins with pollination, followed by fertilization, where a male gamete fuses with a female gamete, resulting in a zygote that develops into an embryo within the ovule, which then matures into a seed.

 Double fertilization, where one sperm fuses with the egg to form a zygote and another fuses with two polar nuclei to form endosperm, is unique to angiosperms (flowering plants) because this process is crucial for their reproductive success, specifically for seed and fruit development.